luau-lang/luau/docs/_posts/2022-01-27-luau-recap-january-2022.md

 ---
 Accessing a property whose base expression was previously refined will now return the correct result.

+## Linter improvements

+`table.create(N, {})` will now produce a static analysis warning since the element is going to be shared for all table entries

 ## Error reporting improvements